Grupo3CursoP38/ms-rentme-vehicles/README.md

-# backend_auth
+# backend_vehicles
-This is an example of an authentication micro-service using Django and DRF
+This is an example of an api vehicles module micro-service using Django and DRF